jplehmann/timecalc/README.md

 Questions
 ---------
-- why did margin: 15 auto; not work on my table_wrapper? -- b/c I didn't say "px"
 - how to namespace with the IIFE and let jasmine see it?
-- better to be more specific or general in selectors?
 - consider using input type=time, number; what versions are supported?
 - JSLint
   - why does it think else cannot come after return in a block?
 172